YADIDidiah24/YADIDidiah24/README.md

 # 💫 About Me:
-I am a Computer Science Student Currently Working In various Projects and Learning varions Frameworks.
+I am a Computer Science Student Currently Working On various Projects and Learning a lot of stuff.

 ## 🌐 Socials: